Homeyra: Personal life

-As a teenager, Homeyra married a German-educated Iranian businessman who his family encouraged her to sing professionally.
+As a teenager, Homeyra married a German-educated Iranian businessman whose family encouraged her to sing professionally.
 Homeyra's second marriage was to an Iranian musician, Parviz Yahaghi.
 Homeyra has introduced Parviz Yahaghi as her first and last love.
 After six years, for personal reasons, their life together ended.
-During this period, lasting works were made with the voice of Homeyra and the composition of Parviz Yahaghi and the lyrics of Bijan Targhi who was a family friend of Parviz Yahaghi and Homeyra.
+During this period, lasting works were made with the voice of Homeyra and the composition of Parviz Yahaghi and the lyrics of Bijan Taraghi who was a family friend of Parviz Yahaghi and Homeyra.

 Homeyra was summoned to the courts of the Islamic Revolution after the revolution and, according to her, was reprimanded and harassed.
 Her third husband, a tie merchant, became virtually unemployed after the revolution.
-Homeyra remained in Iran until the end of 1982. she left Iran for Afghanistan with her two-year-old daughter, Yasaman, and went to Pakistan; from there she emigrated to Spain and then to Costa Rica in Central America.
+Homeyra remained in Iran until the end of 1982.
+She left Iran for Afghanistan with her two-year-old daughter, Yasaman, and went to Pakistan; from there she emigrated to Spain and then to Costa Rica in Central America.
 She suffered from severe depression in Costa Rica and was treated by a psychiatrist for a year.
 Her husband, meanwhile, immigrated directly to the United States, regardless of his wife and child.
-Homeyra then immigrated to California and resumed her artwork with the support of Ahmad Massoud, who worked In the field of music outside of Iran.
-Homeyra is very interested in her homeland, Iran, and has sung many songs for Iran.
+Homeyra then immigrated to California and resumed her artwork with the support of Ahmad Massoud, who worked in the field of music outside of Iran.
+Homeyra loves her homeland, Iran, and has sung many songs for Iran.
 She has said many times that she never wanted to leave Iran.
 After the Islamic revolution in Iran, and because of the problems and hardships that it created for her, Homeyra was forced to leave Iran against her will.
 For a medical condition, she underwent heart and brain surgery in the United States that miraculously recovered her health.
 Homeyra is committed to God and her personal beliefs, and her interest in mystical issues is reflected in her speech, songs, and lifestyle.
 She currently lives in Los Angeles.
 Homeyra has two children, Hengameh and Yasaman, and has a granddaughter, Ariana, from her younger daughter, Yasaman.According to Ali Tajvidi, Homeyra, in addition to her beautiful voice, has a beautiful and emotional personality that has influenced her voice.
 Homeyra rarely appears in public due to her special beliefs and spirit.

-Homeyra is preparing a book of memories from her personal and artistic life and hopes to find an impartial publisher to publish the book.
+Homeyra is preparing a book of memories from her personal and artistic life and hopes to find an independent publisher to publish it.

 Homeyra, with more than half a century of artistic activity, remains one of the few prominent stars of Iranian music.